 In the heart of the city lie the ruins of Yonezawa Castle, with rows of old houses and a traditional samurai residence, alongside the Uesugi Shrine dedicated to the distinguished warrior Uesugi Kenshin.

-The Uesugi Museum, known as Keishoden, is the perfect place for history buffs looking to learn more about the “war god” Uesugi Kenshin.
+Next to Uesugi Shrine is Keishoden Memorial Hall.
+It is the perfect place for history buffs looking to learn more about the “war god” Uesugi Kenshin.
 There are mementos of Uesugi and his descendants, along with 131 important cultural properties and 1,000 items from throughout the Edo era.

-In February, the shrine features a festival of lights, with 300 snow lanterns and 3,000 candles, creating an other-worldly sight.
+In February, the shrine features a festival of lights, with 300 snow lanterns and 1,000 individual snow lamps creating an other-worldly sight.
 Food stalls and souvenir shops sell locally crafted goods around the shrine.

 Relax in an atmospheric hot spring